 It can be difficult to explain the concept of social distancing to young children, so we have collected some resources and ideas to help parents describe to their kids what social distancing is, why its important, and how they can keep their distance from their classmates.
 When explaining coronavirus and social distancing to children, parents should be prepared to answer some extreme questions - but they should focus on making kids feel safe and reassured.

-Adults agreed to tough restrictions on their personal lives because we understand how important social distancing is in stopping the spread and protecting the most vulnerable people in society - and it is no different with kids.
+Adults can agree to tough restrictions on their personal lives because we understand how important social distancing is in stopping the spread and protecting the most vulnerable people in society - and it is no different with kids.
 Once kids understand the reasons for staying at home, they are surprisingly motivated to take part to help other people.

-The key is to show children how they are helping others with their actions - for example, for kids who miss seeing their grandparents, try explaining that: "The coronavirus makes old people very sick.
+The key is to show children how they are helping others with their actions - for example, for kids who miss hugging their grandparents, try explaining that: "The coronavirus makes old people very sick.
 Children can carry coronavirus but not know they have it, so we can't visit granny/grandad in case we give her the virus.
 The good news is that we can talk to her and see her on the phone.
 She/he misses you so much, and loves when you show her/him pictures that you've drawn or when you read your books together over the phone."
 By explaining social distancing in this way, you are showing how your child can protect their grandparent, as well as encouraging them to be kind to them by keeping in touch through phone calls.

 Educate Don't Overwhelm